rahulrwt05/Insta_feed/README.md

 ## Features

 - **Interaction:** Like animation with pop up heart.
-- **Stories:** View stories at the top of the feed, with the ability to tap on each story to view it.
+- **Stories:** View and scroll stories at the top of the feed, with the ability to tap on each story to view it.

 ## Technologies Used